The mestiza muse

 2. If your hair is composed of treated and untreated roots of considerable length, cut it in half and test it separately for more accurate results.

-3. Drop the individual hair strand in water.
+3. Drop the individual hair strand in a glass of water.

-4. If your hair floats after approx. 5 – 10 minutes: You have low porosity or low-normal porosity.
+4. If your hair floats for a long time, approximately 5 – 10 minutes or more, you likely have low porosity or low-normal porosity hair.

 5. If your hair is floating partially and sinking partially: the ends of your strands may be more porous than the root.
 To determine if this is true, experiment by wetting just the roots and tips separately to see which will float or sink.
 Conduct a separate test on both parts of your hair for an accurate result.